David C. Burdick, Director

 Dr. Burdick currently serves on the Executive Committee of the Association for Gerontology in Higher Education and as AGHE’s Advancement Chair, and is a Fellow of the Gerontological Society of America and the Association for Gerontology in Higher Education.

 Dr. Cox, Associate Professor of Social Work received her Ph.D. in Social Work and Social Policy and a graduate Certificate in Aging Studies from Virginia Commonwealth University’s School of Social Work and School of Allied Health.
 Her research interests include the intersection of health issues with gerontology, spirituality, and family.

 Education Initiatives - Christine Ferri, Chair

-Dr. Ferri, Education Chair for the Stockton Center on Successful Aging, and Coordinator of Gerontological Studies, is an Associate Professor of Psychology at Stockton College of NJ.
+Dr. Ferri, Education Chair for the Stockton Center on Successful Aging, and Coordinator of Gerontological Studies, is an Associate Professor of Psychology at Stockton University.
 She joined the Stockton faculty in 2005 after earning a B.A. in Psychology from Rutgers, a Ph.D. in Clinical Psychology from Duke University and completing a Post-Doctoral Fellowship in Geropsychology at the UMDNJ School of Osteopathic Medicine.
 She served as Co-Vice President for Education of the Society on Aging of New Jersey from 2008-08, and has been faculty advisor to Stockton’s Chapter of the Psi Chi Honor Society in Psychology.